 Uncategorized

-Lockouts mean not one comes in a building and no one goes out.
-If a campus of multiple buildings is on lockout, it means every building is locked out – and if you are inside the campus you should stay in the building you are in; and if you are outside of the campus you will not be able to (nor should you try) to get inside the campus.
-A lockout is a stricker set of rules and protocols than a shelter-in-place order, but it is a form of sheltering-in-place, as compared to evacuating.
+Secure and Hold means no one comes in a building and no one goes out, once the alert is issued.
+If a campus of multiple buildings is on Secure and Hold, it means every building is locked out – and if you are inside the campus you should stay in the building you are in; and if you are outside of the campus you will not be able to (nor should you try) to get inside the campus.
+A Secure and Hold is a stricker set of rules and protocols than a shelter-in-place order, but it is a form of sheltering-in-place, as compared to evacuating.

-A Lockdown should be different from a Lockout.
-A Lockout is ordered when the threat (such as an Active Assailant) is near your location, but not (yet!) a direct threat to you or others in your building or on your campus.
-When a building or a school goes on Lockout, it should mean that the threat is not on campus and no one goes in and no one comes out (except emergency services).
-Lockouts can become Lockdowns, when the threat does move to your building.
+Secure and Hold should be different from a Lockdown.
+A Secure and Hold is ordered when the threat (such as an Active Assailant) is near your location, but not (yet!) a direct threat to you or others in your building or on your campus.
+When a building or a school goes on Secure and Hold, it should mean that the threat is not on campus and no one goes in and no one comes out (except emergency services).
+Secure and Hold orders can become Lockdowns, when the threat does move to your building.

 Barton Dunant

-Lockouts should also mean that the ‘business as usual within a building should change.
-People need to be informed that the building is in lockout, and why.
-If there is any timeframe for the lockout, let them know that as well, too.
-People must be informed when the lockout is ‘over’ and normal operations have resumed.
+Secure and Hold should also mean that the ‘business as usual within a building should change.
+People need to be informed that the building is in a Secure and Hold order, and why.
+If there is any timeframe for the Secure and Hold, let them know that as well, too.
+People must be informed when the Secure and Hold is ‘over’ and normal operations have resumed.
 This is true for all the people in the building and your staff who may be away from the building.
-Here’s one difference between a shelter-in-place order and lockout: if you are outside of a building when it goes into lockout, they should not let you in.
+Here’s one difference between a shelter-in-place order and secure and hold: if you are outside of a building after it goes into secure and hold; they should not let you in.
 If the people in a building are just sheltering-in-place – for severe weather warnings, for example – they should let you in the building, since it is safer for you to be inside than outside.
-In a lockout, the people inside of the building do not know if or who the threat is, coming to them.
+In a secure and hold, the people inside of the building do not know if or who the threat is, coming to them.
 They need to become aware of and prepared if things get worse.
+Obviously, students would be pulled in from the playground outside before the ‘Secure’ part is fully invoked, but parents who come to pick up their kids (even if scheduled), would not be allowed in the school building, once the Secure order is in place.

-Lockdown should be different from a Lockout.
-A Lockout is when the Active Assailant is near your location, but not (yet!) a direct threat to you.
-When a building or a school goes on Lockout, it should mean that the threat is not on campus and no one goes in and no one comes out (except emergency services).
-Lockouts can become Lockdowns, when the threat does move to your building
+Secure and Hold should be ordered differently than Lockdowns.
+A Secure and Hold is ordered when the Active Assailant is near your location, but not (yet!) a direct threat to you.
+When a building or a school goes on Secure and Hold, it should mean that the threat is not on their campus and no one goes in and no one comes out (except emergency services).
+Secure and Hold orders can become Lockdowns, when the threat does move to your building (or your building is attacked).

 Here’s a real life example of how this can play out:

 So an incident occurs in one school.
 Happens to be a private high school in town A. Town A’s police department orders all of Town A’s schools to Shelter-in-Place.
-This is except for that one private high school, which goes on Lockout.
+This is except for that one private high school, which goes on Secure and Hold.
 No Schools are in “Lockdown” – as there is not an active assailant threat.
 Even that private high school where the incident occurred is not invoking it’s “Avoid, Deny, Defend” or “A.L.I.C.E.” or other protocols, at this time.
-As we note in our Lockout protocols, there are many more missions and activities in a Lockdown than in a lockout or a shelter-in-place incident.
+As we note in our Lockdown protocols, there are many more missions and activities in a Lockdown than in a Secure and Hold, or a shelter-in-place incident.
+Please visit the the I Love U Guys foundation and their Standard Response Protocol for the specifics.
+Barton Dunant does not train schools on the Standard Response Protocol, makes no money from it, but can help – on a fee basis – conduct virtual table-top exercises for school districts to help exercise their school emergency operations plans, including active assailant protocols and family reunification protocols.
+We follow and endorse the protocols and practices of the I Love U Guys foundation.

 Here’s the trickier part: